My Gun is My Passport

 "James Bond at the turn of the 19th century!
 I received this book as an ARC for my honest opinion.
 Johann Gunther is a German born emigre who grew up in NYC, served in the US Cavalry, served in the West as a US Marshal, and is now a private 'investigator' handling many mercenary assignments around the world.
 In My Gun is My Passport, he takes an assignment from his old San Juan Hill commander, now US President, Teddy Roosevelt.
 Gunther is a true adventurer who no longer wants to be in command of any expeditions.
 But being thrust into authority, he replaces the American commander, has to upbraid the English fop, and gain the support of the sepoy troops.
 The action is plenty, the intrigue and treachery amazing, the characters are colorful, and just the trip to Afghanistan is amazing.
 If you like action, adventure, intrigue, and a cowboy hero to cheer for, this is for you! - Bert Brandy, USA

-Get the Kindle and Amazon ebook, Click here
+Get the Kindle and Amazon ebook set of Gunter's first three adventures, Click here